 I'm just your friendly neighborhood gothy, queer, kinky, transgender, feminist, poly, femme dyke!
 I like dark things, cute stuff and queer women.

 This blog is NSFW!
 Selfies are tagged as #paige.
-I also have a very NSFW blog of dark sexy things that turn me on at bethanybathory.tumblr
+I also have a NSFW blog of dark sexy things at bethanybathory.tumblr

 Ever since I first came across the definition of “bigender” I’ve been on a personal quest to accept myself for whom I am.
 I know it’s something that I need to do if I’m ever going to be truly happy.
 For my entire life I’ve had a sadness deep within my heart that I couldn’t explain, one that has at times threatened to overwhelm me and one that has on numerous occasions caused me to self harm.
 Almost a year ago when I first saw that word, bigender, something clicked.